marcolardera/chatgpt-cli/README.md

 ChatGPT CLI automatically renders Markdown responses from the model, including code blocks, with appropriate formatting and syntax highlighting. **Update (31/05/2023):** Now tables are also rendered correctly, thanks to the new 13.4.0 release of Rich.

 Change the `markdown` parameter from `true` to `false` in the `config.yaml` in order to disable this feature and display responses in plain text.

+## Restoring previous sessions

+ChatGPT CLI saves all the past conversations (including context and token usage) in the `session-history` folder.
+In order to restore a session the `--restore <YYYYMMDD-hhmmss>` (or `-r`) option is available.
+For example:

+`python chatgpt.py --restore 20230728-162302` restores the session from the `session-history/chatgpt-session-20230728-162302.json` file.
+Then the chat goes on from that point.

+It is also possible to use the special value `last`:

+`python chatgpt.py --restore last`

+In this case it restores the last chat session, without specifying the timestamp.

+Note that, if `--restore` is set, it overwrites any `--context` option.